itsmanojsoni/TwitterClient/twitterClient/ReadMe.md

 * [X] Implemented tweets in a card view
 * [X] Used Retrofit and OkHttp as http client and network library
+* [X] Truncated Follower and Following number into readable form

 ## Video Walkthrough